Home

 If you're looking to set up a sequel or series, the epilogue is a perfect place to pique their interest.

 Also called end matter, the back matter is placed at the end of the book, containing non-story elements, such as a glossary, an author bio, or a coming soon page.
-(Marketing tip: always have a coming soon page or something similar to tease your audience for your next work.)
+(Marketing tip: it’s often smart to include a coming soon page or something similar to tease your audience for your next work.)

 We've made it to the end of the story, but that doesn't mean the book is over.